 Students who withdraw from courses for which they are registered at the University must follow a formal withdrawal procedure if they wish their record to indicate good standing.
 Absence from class does not constitute due notice of withdrawal.
 No grades are recorded for students who formally withdraw by the listed withdrawal date that is noted in the Catalog.
 Withdrawal from all classes after the listed withdrawal date may be granted, but only in exceptional circumstances, such as illness or other unusual personal hardship, and requires detailed justification.
 Withdrawal from classes may affect financial aid eligibility.
 See the Financial Aid Satisfactory Academic Progress Policy in the UH Hilo Guide to Financial Aid.
-For international students, student visas require that students be registered as full time, so withdrawal from courses may result in a failure to meet visa requirements.
+For international students, student visas require that students be registered full time 6 credits in Fall and Spring; 3 credits in Summer (if the student chooses to attend classes during the summer).
+Withdrawal from courses may result in a failure to meet visa requirements.

 Transfer of Graduate Credits

 Students matriculated in advanced degree programs must petition to have previously earned graduate credits from other institutions transferred toward their University of Hawai‘i at Hilo graduate degrees within their first semester at UH Hilo.
 Using the Graduate Division’s Petition to Transfer, Substitute, and/or Waive Courses form, students submit this petition to their graduate program.
 A copy of the official transcript from the other institution must be on file with the Graduate Division, and a course description or syllabus should be provided by the student.